johnnywoo/hatchet/README.md

  * Make an example for expression parsing and operator precedence (calculator)
  * (@named "groups")?
 Could be useful to assign same name to different literals
  * Super challenge: SQL
+ * Includes (and a standard lib like math expressions?)
+ * What can be done for indent-based languages?
+ * Set manual whitespace as default
+ * Multiline token definition
+ * Easy universal test: XMLize text (wrap given text in <Token></Token>)
+ * Change tabs into spaces and generally change all formatting

 We can make callbacks with signature process_child($node, $child) and probably will be able to start from root and then go deep.